View David Bradley's Obituary on Courant.com and share memories

 |

-David Reed Bradley, 69, of Avon, CT, passed away peacefully on November 30th at home.
+David Reed Bradley, 69, of Avon, CT, passed away peacefully on November 30th at home with his wife by his side.
 Born January 19, 1950, David was the son of Florence Reed Bradley, formerly of Glastonbury, CT, and the late Clifton E. Bradley.
 David graduated from Glastonbury High School in 1967 and from Brown University in 1971 with a B.S. in Applied Mathematics.
 At Brown, David was very active in the musical theatre program and made many close, lifelong friends.
 He was also a member of the Rhode Island National Guard.
 Following his graduation from Brown, David entered the actuarial program at The Hartford, where he rose to Executive Vice President during his 29 year tenure.
 He was a Member of the American Academy of Actuaries.
 David was a passionate musician.
 He began music lessons from his grandmother at age 3, organ lessons at age 11, ballet school accompanist at age 14, followed by a lifetime as an organist in area churches.
 He was an interim and substitute organist and a 40-year member of Asylum Hill Congregational Church and served on many committees, including chairing the Stewardship Committee.
-In 2008, he played all five services of the church's annual Boar's Head Festival.
 David formed the Worthington Trio with his wife, Kathleen (cellist) and Dr. Lisa Kugelman (violinist).
 In addition to being a phenomenal musician, he loved sports, including golf, tennis and squash.
-He was an avid fan of the UConn Women's Basketball Team and enjoyed spending many summers at Cape Cod with his family.
-David is survived by his wife, Kathleen Schiano; his son James Stedman Bradley of New York, NY; his daughter Eleanor Grace Bradley Healy, her husband Michael, and their son William Wells Stedman Healy, of Weston, CT; and his stepson Christopher Schiano of Simsbury, CT.
+He was an avid fan of the UConn Women's Basketball Team.
+He enjoyed spending many summers at Cape Cod with his family.
+David is survived by his wife of eight years, Kathleen Schiano; his son James Stedman Bradley of New York, NY; his daughter Eleanor Grace Bradley Healy, her husband Michael, and their son William Wells Stedman Healy, of Weston, CT; and his stepson Christopher Schiano of Simsbury, CT.
 In addition to his mother, David is also survived by his sister Janet Bradley and her husband Douglas McNally, of Windsor, MA; and his aunt Carrie Mobsby of Glastonbury, CT.
 The Bradley Family would like to extend a heartfelt thank you to the many family, friends and neighbors, who were so kind to David; and most especially to Seth Koranteng of Visiting Angels, who skillfully and lovingly cared for David in the past few months.
 A Service of Remembrance will be held at 11:00 AM on Friday, December 6th at Asylum Hill Congregational Church, 814 Asylum Avenue, Hartford, with a reception to follow.
-In lieu of flowers, the family asks that donations be made to the David Bradley Family Fund, c/o Asylum Hill Congregational Church, 814 Asylum Ave, Hartford, CT 06105.
+On Saturday, December 7th, family and friends may gather at Avon Congregational Church, 6 West Main Street in Avon, CT, at 10:00 a.m. for a performance by his musician friends.
+Words of remembrance will be shared at 11:00 a.m.
+Burial with a graveside service will follow.
+In lieu of flowers, the family asks that donations be made to the David Bradley Family Fund, c/o Asylum Hill Congregational Church, 814 Asylum Ave, Hartford, CT 06105 or to the David Bradley Music Fund, c/o Ahern Funeral Home, 111 Main Street, Unionville, CT 06085.

 Published in The Hartford Courant on Dec.
 3, 2019